OVN-Kubernetes Network Topology¶

 - node-local-external-switch: connects the gateway router to the external bridge

-OVN-Kubernetes Network Topology - Distributed (Interconnect)¶
+OVN-Kubernetes Network Topology - Distributed (Interconnect) (DEFAULT)¶

 The interconnect architecture in OVN-K looks like this today (we assume each node is in a zone of their own):